 Angers lies in the heart of the Loire Valley, an hour and half from Paris by high-speed rail and an hour’s drive from LeMans, the founding site of the Holy Cross Congregation.
 With the sixteenth largest population of France, Angers is the capital of Anjou, a famous wine producing region.
 The university town offers a great diversity of cultural activities: a 13th century castle, numerous museums, film festivals, theatres and music.
 Students are enrolled in courses at the Université Catholique de l’Ouest for the fall, spring or full year.

-Saint Mary's students wishing to spend a year or a semester in Anger must have a minimum 2.5 GPA as well as at least a B average in French at the time of their application.
+Students must have a minimum 2.5 GPA as well as a B average in French at the time of their application.
+We strongly recommend that interested students complete a year of college-level introductory French.
 Admission to the program is finalized through UCO.
 The student will need a letter of recommendation from her French professor to assess language level.
 It is expected that the student will be in good disciplinary standing at the College and exhibit the emotional maturity and openness to new experiences that make her a suitable representative of Saint Mary's College while abroad.

 Faculty Coordinator of Study Abroad Programs